-As of April 25, 2014, the vessels in our current fleet had an average age of approximately 19 years.
+As of April 1, 2015, the vessels in our fleet had an average age of approximately 19 years.
 Unless we maintain cash reserves for vessel replacement, we may be unable to replace the vessels in our fleet upon the expiration of their useful lives.
-We estimate the useful life of our vessels to be 25 years from the date of initial delivery from the shipyard.
+We estimate the useful life of our vessels to be 25 years from the completion of their construction.
 Our cash flows and income are dependent on the revenues we earn by chartering our vessels to customers.
 If we are unable to replace the vessels in our fleet upon the expiration of their useful lives, our business, financial condition and results of operations may be materially adversely affected.
 Any reserves set aside for vessel replacement would not be available for other cash needs or dividends.